arzwa/wgd/README.md

 wgd ksd -n 8 --pairwise data/Atr_wgd_dmd/Atr.cds.tsv data/Atr.cds -o data/Atr_wgd_ksd
 ```

 Note that here we set the option `--pairwise` to run `codeml` on all gene pairs separately.
-If `--pairwise` is not set, the aggressive algorithm built-in `codeml` would enforce all paralogs in the same family to have a single shared aligned nucleotide sequence with the removal of all gaps, resulting in a great loss of information.
+If `--pairwise` is not set, the aggressive algorithm built-in `codeml` would enforce all paralogs in the same family to have a single shared aligned nucleotide sequence with the removal of all gaps, probably resulting in a great loss of information.
 We recommend the set of `--pairwise` to fully exploit the information in the sequence data.

 ![](data/Vvi_wgd_ksd/Vvi.cds.tsv.ksd.svg)